CarrotBCMS/Carrot/README.md

 ![Carrot Logo](http://temp.boxedfolder.com/smartlogo_carrot.png =476x)

+# What is Carrot?

 Carrot is the beacon management system for everyone.
 It's build on top of the popular Spring framework und utilizes AngularJS as a frontend component.

 The following technologies are in use: